certbot Command: Tutorial & Examples

 certbot certonly --webroot -w /var/www/html -m youremail@example.com --agree-tos -d example.com -d www.example.com

-Before you actually request new certificates, it is a good idea to test that everything would work correctly.
-You can easily do this if you add the --dry-run parameter to the command.
-Otherwise, if you make too many request, you may get blacklisted by Let's Encrypt as they enforce a rate limit on their API.
+Before you actually request new certificates, it is crucial to test that everything would work correctly.
+You can easily do this by adding the --dry-run parameter to the command:

 To renew expiring certificates, simply run the following command: